News & Updates

 Ancora Microcap Strategy

-We are a valued oriented, bottoms up, microcap stock picking strategy.
+We are a value oriented, bottoms up, microcap stock picking strategy.
 We define microcap stocks as companies with market capitalizations of less than $500 million.
 We believe that inefficiencies in this size of company argue for an actively managed approach which is our strength.
 We focus on out of favor companies with established revenues and look for the opportunity or catalyst in the stock.
 Frequently the hidden strength of the company manifests itself in the following ways:

 - Attractive Valuation: The strategy emphasizes a “value” style of investing.
 In deciding which securities to buy and which to sell, the manager will give primary consideration to fundamental factors.
 For example, securities having relatively low ratios of share price to book value, net asset value, earnings and cash flow will generally be considered attractive investments.